awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

     automatically, if the ``--save-model-path`` or ``--model-artifact-s3``  configuration is set.

-GraphStorm provides CLIs to package these model artifacts as a tar file and upload it to an S3 bucket, and then invoke SageMaker endpoint APIs with the inference Docker image previousely built and the tar file to deploy endpoint(s).
+GraphStorm provides CLIs to package these model artifacts as a tar file and upload it to an S3 bucket, and then invoke SageMaker endpoint APIs with the inference Docker image previousely built to deploy endpoint(s).

 In short you can run the following: